-Exchange Plan: For each plan, enter an indicator (yes or no) as to whether the plan will be offered inside a State-based or Federally Facilitated Exchange or Small Business Health Options Program (SHOP), regardless of whether or not it will also be offered in the outside market.
-If an application for qualified health plan status is pending, enter "yes."
+Exchange Plan: For each plan, enter an indicator (yes or no) as to whether the plan will be offered inside a State-based or Federally Facilitated Exchange or Small Business Health Options

+Program (SHOP), regardless of whether or not it will also be offered or marketed outside the Exchange Marketplace.
+If an application for qualified health plan status is pending, enter "yes".
 This indicator should not be used to identify whether a plan is offered on a private exchange.
+If you indicate "yes" for a plan, the plan will automatically be considered as available on and off the Exchange Marketplace, due to guaranteed availability which doesn't provide an exception to Exchange Marketplace plans.
+Issuers are required to make all plans available upon request from consumers who meet the guaranteed availability and EHB reasonable assurance requirements, but are not required to market or actively sell Exchange Marketplace plans outside the Marketplace.